Sci-Net: Scale Invariant Model for Buildings Segmentation from Aerial Imagery: Experimental Results

-To better visualize our results, sample predicted masks by each model are shown in Figure~\ref{visualpreds}.
+To better visualize our results, a sample of images from the OCAIC testset and the corresponding predicted masks by each model are shown in Figure~\ref{visualpreds}.
 For instance, problems like fragmentation and under-fitting are solved using Sci-Net by acquiring sufficiently large receptive fields capable of relating far pixels that belong to large building instances at high resolutions (Masks in rows 1, 2, 3, and 4).
 In the first four rows, it is clear that Sci-Net succeeds in segmenting large building instances.
 For example, models like DeepLabV3+, UNet, and HRNet showed a critical level of mask fragmentation for that large building instance in the first row.
 Also, at lower resolutions (rows 6 and 7), Sci-Net can avoid over-segmentation, unlike other architectures such as HRNet that misclassified a significant amount of background pixels, as shown in row 6.

-While models that use pyramid pooling like PSPNet performed well in segmenting large building instances (row 1 and 2), they often failed in capturing all small to medium-sized buildings at lower resolutions.
-Finally, Unet+ASPP could not capture enough multi-scale information to segment large structures properly (rows 1, 2, and 3).
-Sci-Net proved to be the most efficient at all the presented resolutions, as shown in Figure~\ref{visualpreds}.
+While models that use pyramid pooling like PSPNet performed well in segmenting large building instances (row 1 and 2), they often fails in capturing small to medium-sized buildings at lower resolutions.
+Unet+ASPP could not capture enough multi-scale information to segment large structures properly (rows 1, 2, and 3).
+Hence, Sci-Net proved to be the most efficient approach across various spatial resolutions.

+In terms of model complexity, Table \ref{results1} shows that our model is smaller than MANet and HRNet, which indicates that the improvements is not due only to adding more modules/parameters.